RCodingAssignments/logistic_growth/README.md

 Estimating k-

 The stationary phase of logistic growth occurs as t tends towards infinity- the limit of N(t) as t tends towards infinity is N(t)=k.
 In this analysis, I applied another linear model to the growth data, restricting the time to when the stationary phase is so, t>541.
 As this is a horizontal line, the output of the model gave only one estimate, 999877492.
-This is technically the y-intercpet and as the line is representing the stationary phase, this value is equivalent to k.
+This is technically the y-intercept and as the line is representing the stationary phase, this value is equivalent to k.

-Overall, linear approximations of the N(t) equation have enabled me to estimate N0=e^8.186598, r=0.025874 and, k=999877492 from the expeirment 2 data.
+Overall, linear approximations of the N(t) equation have enabled me to estimate N0=e^8.186598, r=0.025874 and, k=999877492 from the experiment 2 data.

 Question 2-